geoff-project/coi-utils/docs/guide/lsa_utils.rst

 size (including a single float).
 The remaining parameters are the same as before.

-For a more object-oriented interface, you can use `~cernml.lsa_utils.IncorporatorGroup`:
+For a more object-oriented interface, you can use `IncorporatorGroup`:

 .. code-block:: python